dc-js/dc.js/docs/api-latest.md

 So the two values essentially had to agree, but if the `group.order()` was incorrect (it's easy to forget about), the wrong rows or slices would be displayed, in the correct order.

 If your chart previously relied on `group.order()`, use `chart.ordering()` instead.
+As of 2.1.5, the ordering defaults to sorting from greatest to least like `group.top(N)` did.

-If you actually want to cap by size but e.g. sort alphabetically by key, please [file an issue](https://github.com/dc-js/dc.js/issues/new) - it's still possible but we'll need to work up an example.
+If you want to cap by one ordering but sort by another, please [file an issue](https://github.com/dc-js/dc.js/issues/new) - it's still possible but we'll need to work up an example.